Trump’s rivals face growing pressure to cut into his lead

 The election cycle is still in its early stages with several months before the first votes, but strategists say the other candidates must explain why they are a better choice than Trump if they want to beat him.

-“He’s not really being challenged,” said GOP strategist Chip Felkel.
+“He’s not really being challenged,” GOP strategist Chip Felkel said.
 “He’s not being challenged by anyone at all other than [former New Jersey Gov. Chris] Christie, who isn’t going anywhere, and [former Arkansas Gov. Asa] Hutchinson.
 The people who could actually make a dent are too scared of his voters to actually go after the orange elephant in the room.”

 But he has remained the clear favorite to win the Republican nomination, leading by 30 points or more over his next closest opponent in the race in national and state polls.